Choosing a Health Care Provider for Your Pregnancy and Childbirth

 - Obstetrician-Gynecologist (OB/GYN): A medical doctor who is specially trained to provide medical and surgical care to women, OB/GYNs spend four years after medical school in a residency program studying pregnancy, reproduction, and female medical and surgical problems.
 To verify the credentials of an obstetrician, contact the American Board of Obstetrics and Gynecology.
 Specialists who mainly provide pregnancy care are obstetricians, while gynecologists primarily provide female reproductive system care.

 - Perinatologist: Also called maternal-fetal medicine specialists, a perinatologist is an obstetrician who specializes in the care of women who may face special problems during pregnancy.
-These include young women under age 18 and women over age 35; women with certain medical conditions, such as diabetes, hypertension, and sexually transmitted diseases; women with inherited (genetic) disorders; and women who have had problems with previous pregnancies.
+These include women over age 35; women with certain medical conditions, such as diabetes, hypertension, and sexually transmitted diseases; women with inherited (genetic) disorders; and women who have had problems with previous pregnancies.
 Perinatologists manage high-risk pregnancies, preconception counseling, and sophisticated prenatal diagnosis and treatment.

 - Family practitioner (FP): a medical doctor who specializes in the health care of all family members.
-FPs provide normal OB/GYN care, but will refer high-risk pregnancies and other problems to an OB/GYN.
-All family practitioners are trained to perform cesarean births in an emergency and also to assist other specialists in doing the procedure.
+Some FPs provide normal OB/GYN care, but will refer high-risk pregnancies and other problems to an OB/GYN.

 - Doula: a person who specializes in helping families through the childbearing year.
 Doulas do not provide any clinical care, so they do not replace your obstetric health care provider.
 Generally, your relationship with your doula will begin during pregnancy.
 A doula can help you find the appropriate childbirth class, learn birthing techniques, write a birth plan, and more.
 Most doulas will provide early labor support at home, coming to your home and helping you while you are in labor before you are ready to go to the hospital or birth center.
 When you are ready to leave for your place of birth she will go with you, or follow in her car.
 Note: Most insurance providers will not cover the costs of a doula.